Heinrich Thoma (general): World War II

 World War II in Europe began on Friday 1 September 1939 when German forces invaded Poland.
 During this invasion, Thoma commanded the 85th Infantry Regiment in its advance towards the Vistula, reported that thousands of Polish soldiers were captured.

 During Operation Barbarossa, the German invasion of the Soviet Union, Thoma served as officer in the 296th Infantry Division and commanded the 519th Infantry Regiment.
 On 1 September 1941, he was promoted to Generalmajor, a rank equivalent to brigadier general.
 Although he regarded the population of the areas occupied by the advancing Wehrmacht as relatively primitive, Thoma expressed sympathy for Ukrainians and Volga Germans that his unit encountered, noting their poverty.
 As an ardent antisemite, he blamed Jews for the local conditions, and argued in his journal that the all Jews should be exterminated.
 He also considered the execution of Soviet partisans as just.

 Thoma briefly commanded the 413th Landesschützen Division from 1 June 1942 until it was disbanded on 10 June, before taking command of the 432nd Replacement Division on 3 August 1942.
 Thoma's command was responsible for raising replacement units in Silesia.
 Thoma was promoted to Generalleutnant on 1 September 1943 and except for a short period in September and October 1943, he commanded the division until the end of the war.
 In 1944, Thoma's division was given responsibility for both replacement and training units, and this continued until early 1945.
 In the spring of that year the division was incorporated into the field army.
 At the end of the war, he was also the deputy commander of Wehrkreis VIII, the military district of Breslau (Silesia, the Sudetenland districts of Bohemia and Moravia, and southwest Poland).
-He died as prisoner of war in the Soviet Union on 30 October 1948 in a hospital at Shuya near Ivanovo.
+He was held as prisoner of war in NKVD special camp No. 48 in the Soviet Union, died on 30 October 1948 in a hospital at Shuya near Ivanovo, and buried in the camp cemetery.